 - Fix Google Download Limit – If you are downloading from Google Drive and are receiving a ‘quota exceeded’ error, see this article to bypass it.

 - Mega Sync – Let’s you start and stop downloads as frequently as you like.
-Data retention is managed by a folder created on your PC for deleted files allowing you to restore them to the cloud only if needed.
+Data retention is managed by a folder created on your PC for deleted files, allowing you to restore them to the cloud only if needed.
 This app

-- works on all platforms.
+- Works on all platforms.

 Download macOS Big Sur ISO Image

-How to Install macOS Big Sur in VirtualBox Windows (2021)
+How to Install macOS Big Sur in VirtualBox Windows (2026)

 Are all the downloads same file?
 Are only the links different?
 Mega is pain.